 It's never too late for new hobbies, right?

-From Bíldudalur, continue along the Arnarfjörður to Selárdalur at the very tip at the peninsula.
+From Bíldudalur, continue along the Arnarfjörður fjord to Selárdalur at the very tip of the peninsula.
 The secluded farm located here was where artist Samúel Jónsson lived out his retirement years cultivating a life-long interest in art.

 The sculptures were created mostly from concrete and sand that he carried himself from the nearby shore.

-Among the notable works here are a statue of Leif the Lucky and replicas of Alhambra's "Court of Lions" and of an Indian temple.
+Among the notable works here are a statue of Leif the Lucky and replicas of the Alhambra's "Court of Lions" (in Spain) and of an Indian temple.

 If you’re looking for weird things to do in Iceland, this is definitely a good one!
 Like the name indicates it’s an eccentric – yet meticulously curated – collection of things and objects.